tskit-dev/pyslim/docs/time_units.md

 ## Example: calculating generation times in a SLiM simulation

-In a nonWF simulation, the generation time is not something that you get to explicitly set: rather, like poulation size it is an emergent property of the rules of the simulation.
+In a nonWF simulation, the generation time is not something that you get to explicitly set: rather, like population size it is an emergent property of the rules of the simulation.
 So, it's important to be able to calculate what the (average) generation time actually is in a given simulation (keeping in mind that the answer may vary across time and space).
 This is not really a pyslim operation at all,